ThatBeaverDev/Constellation/README.md

-# Castorea
+# Constellinux
-Castorea is a weird little system.
+Constellinux is a weird little system.